Kwasa Sentral MRT station

 The Kwasa Sentral station is a Mass Rapid Transit (MRT) station serving the future development project known as Kwasa Damansara in Section U4 of Shah Alam, Selangor, Malaysia.
 It is one of the stations of the MRT Kajang Line, formerly known as MRT Sungai Buloh–Kajang Line and was opened on 16 December 2016 under Phase One operations of the line.

-Station Features
+Station features

 The Kwasa Sentral station is an elevated station with the same standard elevated station design which was adopted for the MRT Sungai Buloh-Kajang Line.
-Attached to the station are a major feeder bus terminal and a 500 parking-bay at-grade park and ride facility.
+Attached to the station are a major feeder bus terminal and an at-grade park and ride facility.

 Station location

 The station is located within the future Kwasa Damansara development.
-It is one of two stations - the other is Kwasa Damansara - which were built to serve the development.
+It is one of two stations – the other being Kwasa Damansara – which were built to serve the development.
 Currently, other than the station and its park and ride facility, there are no other buildings in the vicinity.

 As the station is located away from Jalan Sungai Buloh (Malay; English: Sungai Buloh Road), access to the station is via a newly constructed road leading from the Jalan Sungai Buloh-Persiaran Sungai Buloh intersection.